The Leopard’s Lair

 What equipment do you suggest on this Tour?

 Nagarahole offers equal opportunity for bird and mammal photography.
 For mammals, especially elephants, a telephoto zoom lens in the range of 70 to 200mm/300mm or 100 to 400mm works very well.
 Telephoto lenses of greater focal lengths also can be used to good effect for leopards perched in the canopy.
 For bird photography, a lens with a focal length of at least 400mm is usually essential.
 A wide-angle or normal zoom to capture landscapes or creative perspectives of wildlife is recommended.
 And since the light conditions in the forest can often be challenging, an image-stabilized lens and a camera body that performs well at high sensitivities are boons.
 However, if you do not have appropriate equipment, there is no need to fret.
 Toehold offers an exhaustive array of cameras and lenses for hire, so you can always hire what you need.
-What's more, you enjoy a 10% discount on all equipment hired on our Tours!
-Click here to see what we offer.
+What’s more, you enjoy a 10% discount on all equipment hired on our Tours!.
+Visit our Rental Store to see what we offer.

 How different are your Photo Tours from ordinary tours?